EikeMB/eikemb.github.io/_pages/about.md

 ---

-🎓 I am a third year Computer Science student at John Abbott College.
-(Hopefully my last year if all goes well 😉)
+🎓 I am a Software Developer with a Computer Science DEC degree from John Abbott College.

 ⛵ My hobbies include sailing which I have done for the past 11 years including as a coach.
     Some other less hardcore hobbies are playing the guitar and playing video games.

-📱 A project that I am currently working on is converting one of my already created projects into a cross platform mobile app.
+📱 A project that I am currently working on is a mobile application that would take in a configuration file to create Modbus servers that would act as simulators for testing purposes.
+The app would allow for full control over the registers of that server.

 # 🧑‍💻Skills